-5.3 Filters
+6.3 Filters

-The filter exchange wheel (1.37-m diameter) is the single moving part of the camera.
+The filter exchange wheel (1.37-m diameter) is the only moving part of the camera.
 It has eight main slots - seven for science filters and one for a dark.
-The science filter positions actually contain "trays" - each with a 4×4 array of square glass filters designed to match the 4×4 array of science detectors.
-The available science filters are listed in Table 3 and their parameters are given in Table 4.
+The science filter positions actually contain "trays" - each with a $4\times4$ array of square glass filters designed to match the $4\times4$ array of science detectors.
+The wheel is driven with a step motor and it is positioned by counting the number of motor steps from a reference switch.
+The available science filters are listed in Table 6 and their parameters are given in Table 7.
 The filter transmission curves are plotted in Figure 7.
+VIRCAM@VISTA uses a $K_S$ filter similar to 2MASS but unlike WFCAM@UKIRT which uses a broader K filter.